pivotal/docs-tap/scst-store/amr/configuration.hbs.md

 - `amr.observer.location`
   - Default: ""
   - Location is the multiline string configuration for the location content.
-  - The YAML string can contain additional fields:
+  - The YAML string can contain a single field:
     - `labels`: Consists of an array for key and value pairing.
 Useful for adding searchable and identifiable metadata.

 - `amr.observer.resync_period`
   - Default: "10h"
-  - `resync_period` sets the minimum frequency at which watched resources are reconciled.
-A lower period corrects entropy more quickly, but reduce responsiveness to change if there are many watched resources.
+  - `resync_period` determines the minimum frequency at which watched resources are reconciled.
+A lower period will correct entropy more quickly, but reduce responsiveness to change if there are many watched resources.
+Change this value only if you know what you are doing.
 Defaults to 10 hours if unset.

 - `amr.observer.ca_cert_data` or `shared.ca_cert_data`
   - Default: ""
-  - `ca_cert_data` adds certificates to the trust store that the AMR Observer uses.
+  - `ca_cert_data` is used to add certificates to the truststore that is used by the amr-observer.

     ```console
     kubectl -n metadata-store get secrets/amr-cloudevent-handler-ingress-cert -o jsonpath='{.data."crt.ca"}' | base64 -d